Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 Labelling

 An example of the labelling intended for use in the CUP must be included with the application.
+Medicinal product in CUP should be labelled as medicinal products in clinical trials.

 Assessment of the benefit-risk ratio